SCOPE OF THIS SECTION

 Practitioners are sometimes uncertain about when they can share information lawfully.
 It is important therefore that they:

 Staff in adults' services are aware that problems faced by those with responsibilities as parents are often likely to affect children and other family members.
 However this information is not always shared and opportunities to put preventative support in place for the children and the family are missed.
 Where an adult receiving services is a parent or carer, sharing information with colleagues in children's services could ensure that any additional support required for their children can be provided early.

-Where a practitioner has concerns that a child may be at risk of Significant Harm, it may be possible to justify sharing information without consent; the circumstances in which this can happen are set out in the following sections of this chapter.
+Where a practitioner has concerns that a child may be at risk of Significant Harm, it may be possible to justify sharing information without consent; the circumstances in which this can happen are set out in the next section of this chapter.